MaksimDimov/MaksimDimov/README.md

 I'm a software developer with a great interest in programming.
 With 1 year of learning the industry, I've had the opportunity to work on various exciting projects and collaborate with amazing teams.
 My goal is to constantly learn and improve, and to create valuable and innovative solutions.

+My programming experience includes JavaScript, Node, React, C#.
+Would you like to know more?
+Get in touch.
+I look forward to hearing from you.

 ### Skills

 Here are some of the skills that I specialize in: